aphenine/challange_suade/README.md

 > Note: The date is a string in the format YYYmmdd

+You will need to import the data before you use it e.g.

+`python manage.py import_data -d shop/data/`

 ## Tests

 Basic test for single case (should have more but ran out of time)